 The marble-clad baptistry (battistero) in Florence is famous for its magnificent bronze doors.
 Visit the interior to see the dome mosaics.

 The Romanesque battistero to the west of the famous Duomo in Florence was the baptistry for all Florentine newborns for centuries.
 The white and green marble-clad exterior is particularly famous for the three sets of magnificent bronze doors by Andrea Pisano and Lorenzo Ghiberti, who created the Gates of Paradise.
 The small interior is mostly bare but the ceiling of the dome is covered in a 13th-century mosaic considered the most significant narrative cycle in Florence predating Giotto.
-Admission to the interior is charged — guided tours usually include other sites such as the museum and climbing the cupola of the Duomo.
+Admission to see the interior of the baptistery is charged — guided tours usually include other sites such as the museum and climbing the cupola of the Duomo.

 Construction of the Baptistery (Battistero) in Florence